inbo/tutorials/content/tutorials/git_zenodo/index.md

 _How do you know the URL?_\
 In the GitHub settings at Zenodo, you can see a DOI badge for each enabled repository.
-Click on it to get the URL!
+Click on it to get the URL![^url]

 ![](images/doibadge.png)

 Navigate to the URL:

 ![](images/zenodopub.png)

+[^url]: Alternatively, go to your list of uploads in Zenodo (click on 'Upload' at the top or navigate to <https://zenodo.org/deposit>).

 ## Tune your repository metadata for Zenodo